soniawmeyer/soniameyer-beihang-students-website/classes/americanculture.md

 	3) Research if this norm exists in America (If similar, how so?
 If different, what is the difference?
 Why is it different?)
 	4) Create a presentaiton
 	5) Practice your presentation
+	6) Write a summary paragraph
+	7) Print the summary paragraph
+	8) Bring the summary paragraph and your presentation to class

 	Example:
 	Norm: Chinese people always drink hot water.